gustafsson96/the-swede-restaurant/README.md

 * Library for Cloudinary: in the terminal, type: "pip3 install dj3-cloudinary-storage".
 * Make sure to create a requirements.txt file by using the command: "pip3 freeze --local > requirements.txt".
 * Create a django project and django app.
 Make sure to add the app to the projects settings.py file.
+* Create a Procfile and add in "web: gunicorn yourappname.wshi".

 <h4>Create the Heroku App</h4>